Stereotypes! Americans are loud, British are cold, Chinese are inscrutable.

 Which stereotypes – negative and positive – are true or less true of your own country?

-To find out more about SIMON & SIMON’s range of cultural training courses, and how these could benefit your organisation click here – or call us now, on 020 7821 0999
+To find out more about SIMON & SIMON’s range of cultural training and language courses including English, French, German and 30+ other languages, and how these could benefit your organisation click here – or call us now, on 020 7821 0999